Last updated: June 30, 2021. Originally published: April 11, 2014.

 For example, you have a shy dog who doesn’t take kindly to intense, energetic pups.
 But you want a young, high-drive border collie with whom to pursue your agility dreams.

 This can work, with extra time and effort.
 Look for a dog who First Dog can at least tolerate.
 Because lifelong supervision of two dogs who want to kill each other is an enormous project that will make you miserable.
 Some people manage to pull it off, yes, but it takes a toll.

 It might help to figure out what traits you need your new dog to have, and which ones you can compromise on to make First Dog happier.
 Example: you want an energetic border collie who will take well to agility training.
 But First Dog hates obnoxious puppies.
 So instead of getting a border collie puppy, look for a well-socialized two-year-old.

 When introducing dogs who are not likely to be best friends, the stuff we’re going to mention later (management, the creation of positive associations, etc) is especially critical.
 If “go slow” is the mantra of successful dog introductions in general, “go at a glacial pace” is the mantra of successfully introducing less compatible dogs.

 Some shelters may allow you to bring your own dog with you as you walk the kennel rows, but I can’t stress enough how much I don’t recommend doing that.

-How would you feel walking through a room while a bunch of furious strangers screamed in your face?
+Imagine walking through a room while a bunch of strangers yelled in your face.
 That’s basically what it’s like to be a dog walking through a shelter kennel.
-First Dog’s adrenaline will be through the roof.
-Unless First Dog is a saint, any dog introductions you attempt after this are likely to fail.
+First Dog’s adrenaline will be through the roof, which will cause problems with any dog intros you attempt after this.

 Learn how to read dog body language.
 This is important when you’re choosing any dog to adopt, and it’s even more important when you’re adopting a second dog.
 There is a hell of a lot more to canine communication than just tail wags and growls.
 You don’t want to miss any subtle signals.